jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * Redis - link
 * Elastic - link

 There solution was to add provisions to existing opensource licenses that forbid companies from offering a cloud hosted version of their software.
 This is allowable via licensing, but the downside is that it violates the main tenants of Opensource, and hence cannot be considered Opensource anymore.
+These companies are in a difficult position.
+They want to develop software and I think truly embrace the Opensource way of development, but they are all Venture Funded companies, meaning they need to make a financial return to their investors.
+They see the major Cloud providors and their hosted versions of the software as the major threat.
+This has caused a few of the companies listed to make hosted alliances with Google and Microsoft.

+Some would argue that this is where the GPL with its strong copyleft would prevent this from happening.
+When Amazon essentially forked MongoDB and created a product called DocumentDB, the GPL would force Amazon, by its license, to release the changes made to the MongoDB source code--leveling the playing field economically.
+The FSF and GPL people will tell you, the license is not about money or commerce, but freedom.

+Others will site the fact that very few succesful software packages are licensed under GPLv2 or v3, with the Linux Kernel being the major exception.
+Apple for instance has removed all GPLv3 based software from its MacOS due to concerns about GPLv3.

 ## Chapter Conclusion and Summary